andreanovellini/pacs-challenge2/README.md

 # A hierarchy of solvers for f(x)=0

-This program implements classes, in a hierarchy structure, for computing the zero of a function.
+This program implements a hierarchy of classes for computing the zero of a function.

 ## Build